gravitl/netmaker-docs/features.rst

 :ref:`egress`

-Ingress Gateway/External Clients
+Remoter Access Gateways & Clients
 =================================

-An ingress gateway enables external clients to connect to the network
+A remote access gateway enables "external" clients to connect to the network.
+External clients refer to clients that are not part of the mesh network, but need to connect to it.
+This could be a laptop, mobile device, or even a server that is not part of the network.

-:ref:`ingress`
+:ref:`remote-access`